 We find that the program had important effects on both access and student achievement.
-The policy substantially increased the number of high school exit exam test takers in both public and private schools.
-The average age of test-takers also increased, suggesting that the policy helped keep students in schools or induced some students whose studies were interrupted to return.
-In terms of learning outcomes, we find an average effect of 0.19 standard deviations for girls and 0.15 standard deviations for boys on the standardized English test score.
-The combined effect on both Math and English is about 0.1 standard deviations for both boys and girls.
-In recent years, The Gambian government has engaged several initiatives toward improving learning outcomes (Blimpo et al., 2011; Pugatch & Schroeder, 2014).
-However, the findings from this study suggest that those efforts need not come at the expense of expanding access.
+The policy increased the quantity of high school exit exam test takers by more than 50% over a low baseline.4 The share of older test-takers also increased in areas that began with lower secondary enrollment, suggesting that the policy helped keep students in schools or induced some students whose studies were interrupted to return.
+In terms of learning outcomes, we find increases of 0.19 standard deviations for girls and 0.15 standard deviations for boys on the standardized English test score.
+The combined effect on both Math and English is about 0.1 standard deviations for both boys and girls in our preferred specification.
+Alternative specifications find robustly positive point estimates, although many of them lose statistical precision.
+In light of this, we conclude that the program expanded access without harming learning outcomes.
+This is notable in a setting where expanded access might put additional strain on limited resources as well as potentially lowering the average quality of students or schools.
+In recent years, the Gambian government has engaged several initiatives toward improving learning outcomes (Blimpo et al., 2011; Pugatch & Schroeder, 2014a,b).
+The findings from this study suggest that complementary efforts to expand access to schooling, such as the girls' scholarship program, need not impede learning gains.

 As mentioned previously, the study occurs against a backdrop of sustained attention among both policymakers and researchers to primary education, with relatively less emphasis on the secondary level.
 Expanded access to primary education resulted from concerted policies, both internationally and nationally, aimed at removing financial constraints through school fee elimination and other measures.
-Enrollments in primary schools have accelerated in many countries since the 1990 Jomtien conference where over 150 countries adopted the Education For All initiative.
-This commitment was renewed during the Dakar Framework for Action in 2000 where among other things, tuition removals as well as the removal of other cost barriers were targeted.
-Over the past two decades, more than twenty African countries have waived tuition from primary education and many more have some form of targeted programs to ease access to the most disadvantaged populations.
-Several recent comprehensive literature reviews concluded that the great majority of interventions that reduced tuition fees and other costs increased enrollment, suggesting that financial constraints are among the most important barriers to access to primary education (Petrosino et al., 2012; Krishnaratne et al., 2013; Murnane & Ganimian, 2014).
+Enrollments in primary schools have accelerated in many countries since the 1990 Jomtien conference, in which over 150 countries adopted the Education For All initiative.
+This commitment was renewed during the Dakar Framework for Action in 2000, where tuition elimination and the reduction of other costs were targeted.
+Over the past two decades, more than twenty African countries have waived tuition from large gains on test scores.

-$^{3}$ Blimpo (2014) evaluated the effect of financial incentives on secondary school children in Benin and found large gains on test scores.
 This policy, however, did not target access directly and provided no additional resources upfront.

-${}^{4}$ Related work by one of this study's authors also found a large enrollment effect of the policy for the relevant age group using household survey data (Gajigo, 2012).
+4Related work by one of this study's authors also found a large enrollment effect of the policy for the relevant age group using household survey data (Gajigo, 2012).